United States Department of Veterans Affairs

 VA confirms exposure

-VA asks DoD’s Defense Threat Reduction Agency (DTRA) to confirm Atomic Veteran participation in U.S. atmospheric nuclear tests from 1945 to 1962, and the occupation forces of Hiroshima and Nagasaki, Japan, through a program called the Nuclear Test Personnel Review.
+VA asks DOD’s Defense Threat Reduction Agency (DTRA) to confirm Atomic Veterans participation in U.S. atmospheric nuclear tests from 1945 to 1962, and the occupation forces of Hiroshima and Nagasaki, Japan, through a program called the Nuclear Test Personnel Review.
 VA also asks DTRA to provide the actual or estimated radiation dose received by a Veteran when necessary.

-VA uses the DTRA report on LORAN radiation exposures (1.9 MB, PDF) to confirm the radiation dose assessment for Veterans who worked at LORAN (Long Range Navigation) stations.
+VA uses the DTRA report on LORAN radiation exposures to confirm the radiation dose assessment for Veterans who worked at LORAN (Long Range Navigation) stations.

 For help: